Man in the Iron Mask: King's elder brother

-During his two sojourns in the Bastille in 1717–18 and 1726, Voltaire became aware of the traditions and legends circulating among the staff at the fortress.
+During his two sojourns in the Bastille in 1717–18 and 1726, (Note: Voltaire was imprisoned twice in the Bastille: first, from 16 May 1717 till 14 April 1718, for writing satirical verse accusing the Régent of incest with his daughter; and second, from 17–26 April 1726, prior to his exile to England on 2 May for two-and-a-half years, for an argument with Guy Auguste de Rohan-Chabot whom Voltaire had challenged to a duel.)
+Voltaire became aware of the traditions and legends circulating among the staff at the fortress.
 On 30 October 1738, he wrote to the Abbé Dubos: "I am somewhat knowledgeable about the adventure of the Man in the Iron Mask, who died at the Bastille; I spoke to people who had served him."
 In the second edition of his Questions sur l'Encyclopédie (1771), Voltaire claimed that the prisoner was an illegitimate first son of Anne of Austria and an unknown father, and therefore an older half-brother of Louis XIV.
-This assertion was partly based on the historical fact that the birth of Louis XIV on 5 September 1638 had come as a surprise: since Louis XIII and Anne of Austria had been childless for 23 years, it was believed they were unable to conceive, despite evidence to the contrary of the Queen's well-known miscarriages.
+This assertion was partly based on the historical fact that the birth of Louis XIV on 5 September 1638 had come as a surprise: since Louis XIII and Anne of Austria had been childless for 23 years, it was believed they were unable to conceive, despite evidence to the contrary of the queen's well-known miscarriages.
+(Note: Anne of Austria delivered a stillborn child in December 1619, and suffered four further miscarriages: in the Spring of 1621, in March 1622, in November 1626, and in April 1631.)
 In fact, the royal couple had been living for years in mutual distrust and had become estranged since the mid-1620s.
 Furthermore, in August 1637, the Queen had been found guilty of treasonable correspondence with Spain and had been placed under house arrest at the Louvre Palace.
-However, contemporaneous accounts nonetheless indicate that the royal couple shared a bed and conceived the future Louis XIV, either in early December 1637 or, as historians deem more likely, sometime during the previous month.
+However, contemporaneous accounts nonetheless indicate that the royal couple shared a bed and conceived the future Louis XIV, either in early December 1637 (Note: According to a contemporaneous account, on the night of 5 December 1637, Louis XIII was caught in a storm in the centre of Paris and was unable to reach his own bed, which had been arranged for him at the Condé estate in Saint-Maur, south-east of Vincennes.
+Cut off from his household staff, he was persuaded by the Captain of the Queen's Guard to spend the night at the Louvre; as a result, the King and Queen ate together and, since there was no royal bed available except the Queen's, slept together as well, resulting in Louis XIV's birth exactly nine months later.) or, as historians deem more likely, sometime during the previous month.
+(Note: The reliable La Gazette recorded that the royal couple lodged in St Germain from 9 November till 1 December 1637, before heading to Paris.
+On 2 December, the King travelled from Paris to Crosne–instead of Saint-Maur–whence he went to Versailles on 5 December while the Queen remained in Paris.
+Kleinman contends that the King might well have stopped over in Paris on his way to Versailles, but even if he had spent the night of 5 December with the Queen, it doesn't imply this was the first time they shared a bed since August.
+The Queen's doctor, Charles Bouvard, calculated that her pregnancy had begun at the end of November.)
 The Queen's pregnancy was made public on 30 January 1638.